Updated: Nov 10, 2020

 But, the influence of brands is not limited to social norms and behaviour, they have an enormous commercial impact as well.

 As a sales and marketing consulting firm, we can categorically say that selling a well-known and well recognised brand makes good business sense.
 By doing so you can reduces the time it takes consumers to make a buying decision.
 But it doesn’t stop there - it also reduces the effort and resources you need to invest to convince or motivate consumers to buy.
 Therefore, strong brands facilitate faster and more cost efficient sales for a business.

-In a world of overwhelming choice, brands increase sales efficiency.
-They achieve this by communicating something about the product/service they represent.
-As a symbol, they are a form of communication and they're communicating 24/7.
+In a world of overwhelming choice, brands increase sales efficiency and they do so by communicating something about the product/service they represent.
+A brand logo is a communication symbol, and it's communicating 24/7.